 He said: "The fact is that for someone who is sent away 200 miles from home, you create the conditions where abuse is more likely than if they are in their own community.

-"I want this to end."'Forgotten about'
+"I want this to end."

 Mr Lamb added that he had been working since his appointment "to ensure we set the right policy to protect very vulnerable individuals".

 Responding to a question from former health minister Paul Burstow, Mr Lamb said changes in the way healthcare was purchased and implemented by local authorities could result in better, cheaper care.